Mindfulness-Awareness Meditation helps settle the mind and bring forth its natural qualities of spaciousness, clarity, and attentiveness.

-St. Andrew's United Church & North Shore Meditation Group are co-sponsors of this free drop-in meditation group practice.
+St. Andrew's United Church & the North Shore Meditation Group were co-sponsors of this free drop-in meditation group practice.
 The North Shore Meditation Group was started by authorized Shambhala Buddhist Meditation Instructors in order to offer Mindfulness-Awareness meditation group practice on the North Shore.

 Paul Belserene: I was first introduced to meditation in 1974 but it wasn't until 1996 that I truly began practicing diligently.
 I have been teaching since 2002 and as a resident of West Vancouver am happy to offer opportunities to practice here on the North Shore.

 Jennifer Rodrigues: A practitioner within the Shambhala Buddhist tradition since 1993, I was inspired to initiate this endeavour to offer group meditation on the North Shore so that people who live here could participate in meditation practice close to their home.
 As a teacher and Meditation Instructor since 2000, it is wonderful to see this group flourish and to have the opportunity to sit and meditate together.